umd-lib/plastron/plastron-rdf/README.md

 ```

 You can check the validity of the resource as a whole, or of each of its
 individual properties.
-Checking the resource as a whole returns a simple
+Checking the resource as a whole returns a
+ValidationResultsDict object of attribute names mapped to ValidationResult
-boolean, while checking each property returns a ValidationResult, either
+objects, while checking each property returns a ValidationResult, either
 ValidationSuccess (which evaluates to True in a boolean context) or
 ValidationFailure (which evaluates to False).